Linebreeding, Inbreeding & Outcrossing

 Relatedness and Blood Percentage

 Any chick will get half of its genes from its mother hen and half of its genes from the father.
-That’s why offspring always resembles the parents.
+That’s why offspring always resemble the parents.
 The relatedness or inbreeding coefficient is 50% from the parents to their chicks.

 Full siblings generally share half of their genes, but that doesn’t have to be the case.
 The offspring can have four possible gene outcomes when the parent is heterozygous for different alleles.
 Either the siblings have no genes in common, either they have all in common, or they have 50% of genes in common.
 It’s impossible to predict the number of genes the siblings will have in common.